sayakpaul/diffusers-torchao/README.md

 ## Environment

+We conducted all our experiments on a single A100 (80GB) and H100 GPUs.
+Since we wanted to benefit from `torch.compile()`, we used relatively modern cards here.
+For older cards, same memory savings (demonstrated more below) can be obtained.

+We always default to using the PyTorch nightly, updated `diffusers` and `torchao` codebases.
+We used CUDA 12.2.

 ## Benchmarking results

 We benchmark two models ([Flux.1-Dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) and [CogVideoX](https://huggingface.co/THUDM/CogVideoX-5b)) using different supported quantization datatypes in `torchao`.
 The results are as follows: